|

 The reason for all this - I

-which there are parking problems.
-Residents cannot get access to the
+busy road on which there are parking problems.
+Residents cannot get

-rear of their houses and so park on the road.
-Perhaps the
+access to the rear of their houses and so park on the road.
+Perhaps

-authorities are trying to keep the road less busy - or at least with
+the authorities are trying to keep the road less busy - or at least

-fewer lorries travelling on it.
-But they are thwarting their efforts
+with fewer lorries travelling on it.
+But they are thwarting their

-because, as I write this, a small sign (right) across the junction
+efforts because, as I write this, the small sign across the junction

 still sends traffic to Crewe along the A51 on to the A534 to